Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Buyer’s Guide: How to Choose the Best Ski Bibs for Women

-For the uninitiated, the drop seat is exactly what it sounds like: A trap door that opens on the backside of your snow pants, so that you can easily do the deed.
+For the uninitiated, the drop seat is exactly what it sounds like: A trap door that opens on the backside of your snow pants, so you can easily do the deed.

 While many ski bibs for women have a side zipper that allows the fabric to fold back, not all breadths are created equal.
 Generally, the baggier the fit and longer the zipper, the broader the swath that can swing away to give you space.